Free Call and Consultations

 Stop Collection Calls & Repossessions

 Filing For Bankruptcy With a Hawaii Bankruptcy Attorney

 Take Back Your Life Today

-Hawaii bankruptcy lawyer Blake Goodman helps people throughout Honolulu and the surrounding areas take back their lives and gain financial freedom.
-Our bankruptcy, tax resolution and debt settlement office is one of the largest bankruptcy filers in the state, and we help all types of people in all types of situations.
+Hawaii bankruptcy lawyer Blake Goodman overall helps people throughout Oahu take back their lives and gain financial freedom.
+Our bankruptcy, tax resolution and debt settlement office is one of the largest bankruptcy filers in the state.
+We help all types of people in all types of situations.

-For military personnel, our office offers bankruptcy services to servicemen and women, as well as legal advice regarding bankruptcy and security clearances.
+For military personnel, our office offers bankruptcy services, as well as legal advice regarding bankruptcy and security clearances.

 Hawaii Bankruptcy in General